 Many of us will have seen the clip showing a one year old girl expertly manipulating an iPad before turning to a glossy, paper-based magazine with tons of pictures only to abandon it rather swiftly when she realises however hard or often she touches the images on the page nothing happens!
 Duh!!!
 No music, no sounds of any kind.
 The pictures never change and don’t do anything.
 How useless is that?

-Ofcom recently reported that one in three children now have a computer – all of which have the potential to connect to the internet.
+Ofcom recently reported that one in three children now have a tablet computer – all of which have the potential to connect to the internet.
 Tablets are becoming the technology of choice for millions of kids in Britain.

 These small software programmes for tablets and smartphones are often free to download but a great many require you to buy something before you can do anything that is really useful or interesting.

 Sometimes you can only get the free app by registering a credit card and, of course, that will almost always belong to one of the parents.

 A number of families have received an enormous shock when a statement comes in at the end of the month and they discover that their child has unwittingly spent perhaps a thousand pounds or more on shiny laser guns, sonic shields or pink glittery ponies.
 Keep an eye on that.

 After an app has been downloaded it is possible to remove the credit card details from a child’s device.
 It is quite easy to do but not all tablets are the same.
 Have a look at how to do this for iPads and here for Android devices, and for Windows.

 It can be very difficult for parents to support or supervise their children’s use of these devices when they’re out and about.

 All mobile phone networks and the larger internet service providers supply filters as standard.
 These can be a great help keeping out undesirable content, for example hard core pornography which can have a detrimental effect on many young people’s attitudes towards sex and sexuality.